TV Tropes Needs Your Help

 - BBC America was intended to be almost a Transatlantic rerun farm, giving American fans of British television a way to get their Doctor Who, Being Human, and Top Gear usually on the same day as British Audiences.
 Possibly due to British Brevity and a need to fill out their schedule, they've also started showing American made shows like The X-Files, Battlestar Galactica, and Star Trek: The Next Generation.
 The reasoning behind this was those shows all feature British actors (Gillian Anderson, Jamie Bamber, and Patrick Stewart, respectively) despite two of them playing Americans and the third (supposed to be) playing a Frenchman.
 They slipped a step further in 2012 with their first completely original series Copper, about Irish police officers in 1860s New York.
 On the other hand, BBC America also showed Trailer Park Boys, a Canadian show.
 Partially justified in that Canada is part of the Commonwealth.

-- The channel was rebranded as "Sportsnet 360" on July 1, 2013; aside from the aforementioned programming changes, Rogers actually hasn't messed it up yet (unless you're not a fan of Sportsnet's dark, neon blue cyberpunk design aesthetic), in fact, the quality and accessibility of its own sports output (mostly Canadian university basketball, football, and hockey) has improved with access to Sportsnet's production resources and promotion, Rogers now has a more accessible outlet for secondary programming (Sportsnet One is a digital channel, 360 is a historically basic cable channel with better carriage), the WWE salad got a sandwich in the form of UFC events, and it will air NHL games in the 2014-15 season under Rogers' new contract.
+- The channel was rebranded as "Sportsnet 360" on July 1, 2013; aside from the aforementioned programming changes, Rogers did not mess it up too much off the bat; in fact, the quality and accessibility of its own sports output (mostly Canadian university sports) improved with access to Sportsnet's production resources and promotion.
+Rogers also got a more accessible outlet for secondary national programming (Sportsnet One is a digital channel, 360 is a historically basic cable channel with better carriage), the WWE salad got a sandwich in the form of UFC events, and it began to air NHL games in the 2014-15 season under Rogers' new contract.

 - The slippage of Discovery Travel & Adventure in Latin America has been relatively benign.
 Beginning as a dumping ground for Discovery's travel-related documentaries, the channel became Discovery Travel & Living in 2006, force-feeding cuisine-related shows like No Reservations, Cake Boss, Bar Rescue, and Hell's Kitchen into the mix.
 But the bigger problem?
 In 2011, Discovery chose to re-brand the channel with the logo of TLC, subtitling it as the "Travel and Living Channel" (which is still nowhere close to what TLC is supposed to mean in this context) for a period before replacing the line with the Discovery logo.
 Shows like Breaking Amish and Here Comes Honey Boo Boo could count as "lifestyle" only in a very loose sense.